LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.58.5
+*Released*: 14 August 2025
+- Issue 52026 and 51862: Reduce the logging for calculated expression column SQL errors
+  - add comment tag to executeSql query to indicate it is from a calculated column validation
+  - use string value compatible with CAST to NUMERIC for parseCalculatedColumn() temp data

 ### version 6.58.4
 *Released*: 12 August 2025
 - Adding new parent alias on designer doesn't always add to the bottom of the list